- About MSN

 Prof. Tony Nelson holds a master’s degree in communication theory from Syracuse University.
 He has worked as a community organizer, teacher, and human rights activist around the issues of immigration, education, prison reform, anti-neoliberalism, and US-sponsored torture.

-Financial aid is available through federal scholarship/loan programs administered by the University of Wisconsin-Milwaukee.
 The Autonomous University of Social Movements also offers scholarship and work-study options, with preference given to committed community organizers and first or second-generation immigrants with demonstrated financial need.

 Admissions are only open in September.
 The application deadline for the program is June 30th.
 The program is limited to seven students per year, on a first-come basis.